PSP-Archive/unofficial-gpSP-kai/README.md

 ![Game list](image/gpsp.jpg)

-UO gpSP kai 3.4 test 3 Build 92 also have same problem.old version of gpSP 3.2 user test 02 no problems at all.
+UO gpSP kai 3.4 test 4 build 230 also have same problem.old version of gpSP 3.2 user test 02 no problems at all.

 ---<b>Setting Working Advance War 2</b>---